mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

-MonkeyCAM uses three configuration files, one to describe the board/ski, one to describe the binding inserts (optional, no inserts if ommitted), and one to describe the details of how to machine the board.
+MonkeyCAM uses three configuration files, one to describe the board/ski, one to describe the binding inserts (optional, no inserts if omitted), and one to describe the details of how to machine the board.
 The board definition file describes the shape of the board, and the thickness and taper of the core.
 The binding definition file describes the placement of inserts.
 The machine and tool definition